k-ahn2/wps2/README.md

    - if the recipient is not registered, end processing
 5. If not sent in real-time, when the recipient connects and sends a type `c` JSON object, WPS will then return the new message(s)

+> [!IMPORTANT]
+> WPS uses timestamps extensively.
+A post sent by a user will use the client timestamp on both client, server and destination users.
+If the sending user's clock is materially incorrect, WPS may incorrectly sort messages and you may encounter issues with certain functions.

 ## WPS Installation and Prereqs

 > [!NOTE]